Has Your Novel Fallen Into The “Biblio Black Hole”?

 (She deserves every penny; JK Rowling that is!)

-This seemed to work as I did indeed receive a number of royalty cheques over the ensuing months but sadly they arrived too late to save the cat!
+This seemed to work as I did indeed receive a number of royalty cheques over the ensuing months, but sadly, they arrived too late to save the cat!

-Please do, as quite honestly the heat in this garment factory in Bangladesh is becoming rather oppressive and I would love to resign and become a writer!
+Please do, as quite honestly, the heat in this garment factory in Bangladesh is becoming rather oppressive, and I would love to resign and become a writer!